Apple Watch to be sold at Best Buy stores from August

-(Reuters) - The Apple Watch will be available at stores of Best Buy Co Inc (BBY.N), the largest U.S. consumer electronics chain, starting Aug.
+July 27 (Reuters) - The Apple Watch will be available at stores of Best Buy Co Inc, the largest U.S. consumer electronics chain, starting Aug.
 7.

 “Customers love Apple Watch, and we are thrilled to begin offering it at Best Buy,” she said in an email.